 Both the Aquaculture Facility Registration and the Aquaculture Research Permit expire yearly on September 30th.
-As it is against the law to operate without a registration or permit, you must renew your registration or permit prior to December 31st.
-Please note that applications received after October 31st must pay the initial registration or permit fee ($100 for an Aquaculture Facility Registration or $250 for an Aquaculture Research Facility Permit).
+You must renew your registration or permit prior to December 31st.
+Please note that applications received after October 31st will have to pay the initial registration or permit fee rather than the renewal fee.

-Please note that you must apply as a new facility if there has been a change in ownership/management or address.
-You may not simply renew your application if any of these changes have occurred.
-(See "What should I do if there are changes in type of aquaculture species on premise or in company ownership, name, or address?" below.)
+Please note that you must apply as a new facility if there has been a change in ownership/management or facility address.

 Is there anything I can so to speed the issuance of my registration or permit?